Bhutanitis lidderdalii: Distribution

 The butterfly was described by William Stephen Atkinson in the Proceedings of the Zoological Society of London in 1873.
 He writes:

 This fine insect was first discovered in May 1868, near Buxa, in the Bhutan Himalayas, at an elevation of 5000 feet, by Dr R. Lidderdale, of the Bengal Army.
 Dr Lidderdale obtained two specimens from the same locality in 1872; and from one of these, kindly communicated to me, the foregoing description and the accompanying drawing have been prepared.

 I am glad to associate Dr Lidderdale's name with this very interesting discovery, which adds a new and remarkable form to the family of Papilionidae.

 Other specimens have since been taken by Lt H.M.
 Rose of the Bengal Staff Corps.

 — W.S.
 Atkinson, M.A., F.L.S., &c.

 George Talbot in The Fauna of British India, Including Ceylon and Burma (1939) provides some interesting detail:

 [Bhutanitis] lidderdalei was first discovered by Dr. Lidderdale in 1868 in Bhutan, at about 6,000 feet, near Buxa.
 Between 1886 and 1890 the late H. J. Elwes sent three parties of native collectors from Darjeeling to procure the insect.
 The first was plundered by the Bhotias, the second was attacked by fever and one of its members died, the third had a man killed by a tiger, and all returned unsuccessful.
 Specimens were later procured by Mr. A. V. Knyvett, then Inspector of Police, who gave them to Mr. Elwes …

-The butterfly is found in Bhutan and northeastern India (Assam, Sikkim, Manipur and Nagaland).
+The butterfly is found in Bhutan and northeastern India (Arunacal Pradesh, Assam, Sikkim, Manipur and Nagaland).
 It is also found in northern Myanmar, Thailand, Vietnam, Laos and the Sichuan and Yunnan provinces of China.